Drag and Drop

 If you wish to process drag and drop operations for arbitrary types of objects however, you need to configure a DropInputMode appropriately.
 For this, you can react to the following drag related events:

-For example, you could implement a DropInputMode that accepts strings, so you can drag and drop a string into the GraphComponent and automatically create a node with the droppped string as label by reacting to the DragDropped event as illustrated in the following example:
+For example, you could implement a DropInputMode that accepts strings.
+This would enable you to drag and drop a string into the GraphComponent and automatically create a node with the dropped string as label by reacting to the drag-dropped event, as illustrated in the following example:

 const dropInputMode = new DropInputMode('someFormat')